itanev/itanev.github.io/_posts/2014-09-21-unit-of-work.md

 ###The actual Unit Of Work class - Basic implementation

 So lets get to the point.
 It is very straightforward implementation.
-I think it speaks for itself, but let's clarify a few things - you would need to have some kind of **Database Manager** implemented, that will handle Database connections, transactions, operations and saving the changes and the [Identity Map](#identity-map) implementation is in the next section.
+I think it speaks for itself, but let's clarify a few things - you would need to have some kind of **Database Manager** implemented, that will handle Database connections, transactions, operations and saving the changes.
+The other thing that could be unclear is the [Identity Map](#identity-map), its implementation is in the next section.

 {% highlight php %}
 <?php